Studio 666: Production

 In November 2021, it was reported that a film starring the Foo Fighters entitled Studio 666 had been shot in secret.
 John Ramsey and James A. Rota produced the film, while the bandmates served as executive producers.
-Hatchet III filmmaker BJ McDonell directed the film, working from a script written by Jeff Bulher and Rebecca Hughes, based on a story from Grohl inspired by their experiences recording their tenth album.
+Hatchet III filmmaker B. J. McDonell directed the film, working from a script written by Jeff Bulher and Rebecca Hughes, based on a story from Grohl inspired by their experiences recording their tenth album.

 Filming took place in the same house the band recorded their album Medicine at Midnight.
 Nearing the end of filming in early 2020, production was shut down due to the COVID-19 pandemic in the United States.
 Production resumed in Los Angeles months later, becoming one of the first films to do so during the pandemic.
 Six days of filming were planned to finish the film, but it would ultimately span three weeks due to the regulations put in place to film safely.

 Music

 Grohl recorded a whole album of heavy metal songs for the in-movie fictional band Dream Widow.
+John Carpenter also contributed to the film's soundtrack, having co-composed the opening credits.
 The album was released on March 25, 2022, consisting of eight tracks.